 SCI Gordon E. Moore Medal

-The Society of Chemical Industry (SCI), America Section, awarded the 11th annual SCI Gordon E. Moore Medal to Andrew Taggi, senior research associate, DuPont, at a luncheon in his honor during Innovation Day 2014.
-The luncheon, held September 16 at the Chemical Heritage Foundation (CHF) on October 6, 2015, at CHF headquarters in Philadelphia, was a joint event hosted by SCI and CHF, which gathered more than 150 leading researchers from industrial laboratories to discuss current trends and issues in chemical research.
+The Society of Chemical Industry (SCI), America Section, will award the 12th annual SCI Gordon E. Moore Medal to John A. McCauley of Merck and Company at a luncheon in his honor on Innovation Day 2015.
+The luncheon, hosted jointly by SCI and the Chemical Heritage Foundation (CHF) on October 6, 2015, at CHF headquarters in Philadelphia, gathers more than 150 leading researchers from industrial laboratories to discuss current trends and issues in chemical research.